 Engagement Rate or ER is a metric that helps you understand how engaged is an influencer’s audience.
 Low ER indicates that the audience does not like the content.
 Extremely low ER says that most of the creator’s followers are bots or inactive accounts.

 In plain language, ER is the likes and comments divided by the follower count.
-Although it might sound like a duck soup, in reality, you will need to make analysis yourself, post by post.
+Although it might sound like duck soup, in reality, you will need to make an analysis yourself, post by post.
 And believe us, nobody got time for that.

 Truth be told, there are a thousand and one services that will make it for you.
 HypeAuditor is one of them.